Ditto Workflow SDK Skill

 Build and deploy declarative on-chain automation workflows using @ditto/workflow-sdk.
 Workflows define triggers (cron, event, onchain state) and jobs (batched contract calls) that execute via ZeroDev smart accounts with session keys.

-SDK source: github.com/dittonetwork/ditto-workflow-sdk (branch: skill-integration)
+SDK source: github.com/dittonetwork/ditto-workflow-sdk (branch: master)

 Architecture: Owner vs Executor